Pylons/pyramid/docs/narr/events.rst

 This causes the functions as to be registered as event subscribers within the :term:`application registry` .
-Under this configuration, when the application is run, every new request and every response will be printed to the console.
+Under this configuration, when the application is run, each time a new request or response is detected, a message will be printed to the console.

 We know that ``INewRequest`` events have a ``request`` attribute, which is a :term:`WebOb` request, because the interface defined at ``repoze.bfg.interfaces.INewRequest`` says it must.
 Likewise, we know that ``INewResponse`` events have a ``response`` attribute, which is a response object constructed by your application, because the interface defined at ``repoze.bfg.interfaces.INewResponse`` says it must.
 These particular interfaces, along with others, are documented in the :ref:`events_module` API chapter.

 .. note::